ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **ScAgent**

-This class can be used for all classes of agents.
+This class can be used for all types of platform-dependent agents.
 The example using this class is represented below.

 ```cpp
 // File my_agent.hpp